 Hannah-Priscilla corresponds regularly and meets in person periodically.
 Contact the church for more information and to connect with the group leader.

 Mary-Martha meets 2nd Thursday @ 6:00pm-8:00pm at a different restaurant each month!
 This is a group of younger women (30’s-50’s)

-Miriam meets 2nd Thursday @ 5:30 in room 402 of the CLC for a brief business meeting at the church followed by dinner at a restaurant together.
+Miriam meets 2nd Thursday @ 5:30 in room 115 of the office building for a brief business meeting at the church followed by dinner at a restaurant together.